Brass Sink Design Ideas: Styles, Finishes & Inspiration

 Round prep sink Ø 300–450 150–200 Bar/prep island; spun brass

 Custom sizes available.
 We typically use 1.5 mm brass for bowls; thicker plates for integrated drainers.
+Need a size you don’t see?
+Request a bespoke brass sink quote.

-Care and Maintenance Tips for Brass Sinks
+Care & Maintenance Tips

 • Clean with warm, soapy water and dry to prevent water spots.

-Further Reading and Inspiration
+Further Reading & Inspiration

 Brass Sink FAQs